laravel-ja/ja-docs-10.x/original-en/scout.md

 Or, if you already have a collection of Eloquent models in memory, you may call the `searchable` method on the collection instance to update the model instances in their corresponding index:

     $orders->searchable();

+<a name="modifying-records-before-importing"></a>
+#### Modifying Records Before Importing

+Sometimes you may need to prepare the collection of models before they are made searchable.
+For instance, you may want to eager load a relationship so that the relationship data can be efficiently added to your search index.
+To accomplish this, define a `makeSearchableUsing` method on the corresponding model:

+    use Illuminate\Database\Eloquent\Collection;

+    /**
+     * Modify the collection of models being made searchable.
+     */
+    public function makeSearchableUsing(Collection $models): Collection
+    {
+        return $models->load('author');
+    }

 <a name="removing-records"></a>
 ### Removing Records